 You need to stir the whole time, it takes about 10 minutes.
 I do the important stuff while I am stirring, like read People.com.
 You know, catch up on the news.

-- Add the mixture to a saucepan.
-Cook over low heat until it thickens.
-You need to stir the whole time, it takes about 10 minutes.
 You will know that it is ready when you dip a wooden spoon into the lemon curd, drag your finger across, and if the line stays, it is thick enough.
 Transfer to a container and keep in the fridge.